zeek/spicy/doc/host-applications.rst

 .. literalinclude:: examples/my_http-excerpt.h

-.. todo:: The ``struct`` declarations should move into the public namespace.

-You can see the ``struct`` definitions corresponding to the two unit types, as well as a set of parsing functions with three different
+You can see the ``struct`` definition corresponding to the public unit type, as well as a set of parsing functions with three different
 signatures:

 ``parse1``